Wolf Henzler

 Wolfgang Henzler (born 5 April 1975) is a former German Porsche factory racing driver.
 He began racing in 1991 with a win in the German Junior Kart championship.

-Born in Nürtingen, Baden-Württemberg, he won one time the 24 Hours of Le Mans in 2010 in the GTE PRO category.
+Born in Nürtingen, Baden-Württemberg, Henzler won one time the 24 Hours of Le Mans in 2010 in the GTE PRO category.

+Wolf Henzler won the Porsche Cup, an annual award presented by Porsche AG to recognize the world's most successful privateer racing driver competing with Porsche machinery in a customer racing team, in 2006.

-His last major championship win was in the GT class of the 2013 Petit Le Mans.
+Henzler's last major championship win was in the GT class of the 2013 Petit Le Mans.

-Wolf Henzler resides in Braselton, Georgia in the United States.
+Henzler resides in Braselton, Georgia in the United States.

 Racing record

 Complete International Formula 3000 results

 (key) (Races in bold indicate pole position; races in italics indicate fastest lap.)